 Let's make a simple "Hello world" example for the selected microcontroller.
 First thing embedded programmers usually write is a simple LED blinking program.
-So, let's do that in a few simple lines of Pascal code.
+So, let's do that in a few simple lines of Basic code.

 LED blinking is just turning ON and OFF LEDs that are connected to desired PORT pins.
 In order to see the example in action, it is necessary to connect the target microcontroller according to schematics shown on Figure 2-1.
-In the project we are about to write, we will use only PORTA, so you should connect the LEDs to PORTA only.
-Eight LEDs are more then enough for demonstration.
+In the project we are about to write, we will use only PORTB, so you should connect the LEDs to PORTB only.